moby/moby/docs/sources/examples/hello_world_daemon.rst

     CONTAINER_ID=$(docker run -d base /bin/sh -c "while true; do echo hello world; sleep 1; done")

-We are going to run a simple hello world daemon in a new container made from the busybox daemon.
+We are going to run a simple hello world daemon in a new container made from the base image.

 - **"docker run -d "** run a command in a new container.
 We pass "-d" so it runs as a daemon.
 - **"base"** is the image we want to run the command inside of.